No break-in needed!

 When we met up with our group and got into the park, my cousin was another new-shoe naysayer.
 She asked in a similar judgey voice to my fiance’s as she was looking at my shoes, “Those are brand new?!
 Okay….”

 But off we went and I survived the day with no blisters or foot pain.
 In fact, I didn’t even think about my shoes the whole day—not even to re-tie the laces (double knot for the win).
 We went from ride to ride and even park-hopped and my feet felt comfortable the whole day.
-OluKai says the shoes have footbeds that are “inspired by the sensation of bare feet walking on wet sand,” and I agree—my feet felt supported and cushioned, it wasn’t too soft nor too hard.
+OluKai says the shoes have footbeds that are “inspired by the sensation of bare feet walking on wet sand,” and I agree—my feet felt supported and cushioned; the bed was neither too soft nor too hard.
 To quote Goldilocks, they were just right.

 OluKai Island Hopper Lifestyle